Dependency Override Requests

 - Providing their information on the FAFSA does not obligate your parent(s) to pay for college.
 However, their refusal to provide their information will exclude you from all types of need-based federal and state aid, which could result in your not being able to attend college at all.

 - If privacy is a concern, be assured that income and other personal information is protected by the Family Educational Rights and Privacy Act (FERPA).
-Schools will not disclose parent information to anyone, and if they use the IRS data retrieval process when completing the FAFSA, no income information will be visible by you or your parents; it’s electronically transferred to the FAFSA from the IRS.
+Schools will not disclose parent information to anyone, and if they use the IRS data retrieval process when completing the FAFSA, the figures will not be visible; it's simply transferred to the FAFSA from the IRS.

 - If your parents choose to help you with your educational costs, they may be eligible for a credit that allows them to reduce their taxes after paying for tuition, fees, books and housing/meal plan.